gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

 sudo gitlab-ci-rake backup:create
 ```

-Also check on your GitSwarm server.
+Also check on your GitSwarm EE server.

 ```
-# On your GitSwarm server:
+# On your GitSwarm EE server:
 sudo gitswarm-rake gitswarm:backup:create SKIP=repositories,uploads
 ```